JoshRDFI/PythonMusicPlayer/README.md

 I'm building this project to learn how Qt5 works and practice working with UI.
 While this isn't an AI project, I hope to use what
 I am learning to create GUIs for some of my AI projects.

-The course can be found on Youtube at: [https://www.youtube.com/watch?v=DjutoyfCl2c](Python User Interface Project)
+The course can be found on Youtube at: [Python User Interface Project](https://www.youtube.com/watch?v=DjutoyfCl2c).